huggingface/blog/fine-tune-whisper-multilingual-asr.md

 Note: much of the following is adapted from "Fine-Tune Wav2Vec2..."
 --->
 Training will take approximately X-Y minutes depending on the GPU allocated to this Google Colab.
-Whilst the fine-tuned model yields satisfactory results on the Common Voice Dhivehi test data, it is by no means optimal.
-The purpose of this notebook is to demonstrate how the pre-trained Whisper checkpoints can be fine-tuned on any multilingual ASR dataset.

 If using this Google Colab directly to fine-tune a Whisper model, you should make sure that training isn't interrupted due to inactivity.
 A simple workaround to prevent this is to paste the following code into the console of this tab (_right mouse click_ -> _inspect_ -> _Console tab_ -> _insert code_).

 ```javascript
 function ConnectButton(){